Health Requirements for Visa Approval

 Medical Examination Requirements

-China mandates that certain visa applicants, particularly those applying for work (Z Visa) and student (X Visa) visas, undergo a comprehensive medical examination.
+China mandates medical examinations for certain visa applicants, particularly those applying for work (Z Visa) and student (X Visa) visas.

 1. Scheduling the Examination